Ankitasharma9193/ConnectU-Social-Media-Application/README.md

         timestamps: Automatic inclusion of createdAt and updatedAt timestamps for user creation and updates respectively, facilitated by setting { timestamps: true } option in the schema.

-3) Post
+2) Post

+     Description

-    Description: The Post model represents individual posts created by users within the system.
-Each post contains content such as text, images, or multimedia along with metadata like creation timestamp, author (user who created the post), and any additional details.Attributes:
+        The Post model defines the structure and attributes of posts created by users within the system.
+It captures various aspects of each post, including the content, associated user details, and social interactions such as likes.

+    Attributes

-    id: Unique identifier for each post.
+        userId: Unique identifier of the user who created the post, required for association.

+        userName: Username of the user who created the post.

-    desc: Textual content of the post.
+        desc: Textual description or content of the post, constrained to a maximum length of 500 characters.

-    image_url: URL of any associated image with the post.
+        img: URL of any image associated with the post.

-    created_at: Timestamp indicating when the post was created.

-    user_id: Foreign key referencing the user who created the post.

-    Additional attributes: Any other relevant metadata associated with the post like likes, comments, etc.
+        likes: Array containing IDs of users who have liked the post, defaults to an empty array.

+        Additional Information

+        timestamps: Automatic inclusion of createdAt and updatedAt timestamps for post creation and updates respectively, facilitated by setting { timestamps: true } option in the schema.